Real Ale & Heritage Diesel Days!

 If you love diesel locomotives and ale, this is the perfect event for you.

-On various dates, we will be running a diesel locomotive-hauled service throughout the day, featuring either our Class 37 or Class 20, when we will serve you the finest cask ales from our on-train bar, as you travel through the Bronte countryside in our Standard class open carriages.
+On various dates, we will be running a diesel locomotive-hauled service throughout the day, featuring either our Class 37 or Class 14, when we will serve you the finest cask ales from our on-train bar, as you travel through the Bronte countryside.

 Worth Valley Pale

-We’ll be featuring Worth Valley Pale, An award-winning Golden Pale Ale, creamy and silky smooth.
+We’ll feature Worth Valley Pale, An award-winning Golden Pale Ale, creamy and silky smooth.
 Carries a clean malt aftertaste with a fruity hop character and mild bitterness.
 Other guest beers and all the usual hot & cold drinks from the on-train bar will be available.

-Introduced in 1959, the Class 37 (British Railways Type 3) has outlasted almost all the other classes of mainline locomotives introduced as part of the BR modernisation plan of 1955.
+Introduced in 1959, the Class 37 (English Electric Type 3) has outlasted almost all the other classes of mainline locomotives introduced as part of the BR modernisation plan of 1955.

 During its ‘national service’ life, 37 075 was allocated to nine different locations but as some were visited on more than one occasion, the total number of moves was 13.
 And that nomadic life continued into preservation with Haworth being its fifth location.